AndyWendt/conference-notes/2016/PNWPHP/making-php-extensions.md

 ### Custom Objects

-Special struct which is the object.
+Special struct which is the object. https://github.com/gtkforphp/cairo

 Can throw missing parameters as an exception in PHP7 instead of a warning.

+Don't mess with the return value in a constructor!